-This is the ultimate SEO checklist for website owners.
-If you are looking for a comprehensive checklist to follow and optimize your website for Google, then you just found the right place.
+This is the ultimate SEO checklist for 2024.
+If you are looking for a comprehensive checklist to optimize your website for Google and increase your rankings, you have just found the right place.

-Our SEO checklist is complete and covers all areas of SEO including technical SEO, on-page SEO, Off-Page SEO, Local SEO and mobile SEO.
+Our free SEO checklist is complete and covers SEO best practices for all critical aspects of SEO.